Health Topics

 If the wound is near a joint (such as a knee or elbow), the arm or leg may be placed into a brace or sling.
 If practical, elevate the arm or leg.

-In more serious reactions, the person may receive:
+In more serious reactions, you may receive:

 - Blood and urine tests